 tatami

-training log for BJJ athletes to track consistency and technique retention.
+Training log for BJJ athletes

 BJJ practitioners have no lightweight tool for tracking training consistency; existing apps are either bloated with competition analytics or too generic to reflect how the sport is actually practiced.